crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ### Step 3-3.
 Obtain the a validator public key

-You can obtain you validator public key
+You can obtain you validator public key by:

 ```bash
   $ chain-maind tendermint show-validator